Arackulele/GrimoraMod/README.md

 - **Possessive** - [creature] cannot be attacked from the opposing slot.
 The opposing slot instead attacks one of it's adjacent slots if possible.
 - **Skin Crawler** - When [creature] resolves, if possible, will hide under an adjacent card providing a +1 buff.
 Otherwise, it perishes.
 Cards on the left take priority.

-## Special thanks to
+## Full Credits

+### Misc:

-- kisephila (Addie Brahem) for the Soundtrack.
+- kisephila (Addie Brahem) for the Soundtrack

-- LavaErrorDoggo for making a lot of the artwork.
+- Cactus (cactus#0003) for making the official Trailer

+- Arackulele for Balancing, polish, and other miscellanious things

 - JulianMods (xXxStoner420BongMasterxXx) for refactoring the code.

+### Code:

+- JulianMods (xXxStoner420BongMasterxXx) for being the Main Developer

-- Cevin_2006 for additional card art.
+- Arackulele for additional programming

+### Artists:

+- LavaErrorDoggo (LavaErrorDoggo#1564) for making the Original Act 2 Cards but in full Size Artwork

-- Bt Y#0895 for currently working on artwork for the mod.
+- Bt Y#0895 for currently working on artwork for the mod

+- Cevin_2006 (Cevin2006™ (◕‿◕)#7971) for additional Card art

-- Kopie for being a former developer.
+- Arackulele for additional Card art

+- Lich Underling (Lich underling#7678) for additional Card Art

+### 3D Models

+- Pink (Pink#6999) for making the Boss Skull Models , currently working on a full crypt 3D Model, etc

+- Catboy Stinkbug (Catboy Stinkbug#4099) for the Board Skull 3D Models

 - Draconis17#3692 for the new energy cells game object.

+### Dialogue:

+Primordial Clok-Roo (The Primordial Clok-Roo#2156) for a ton of future Dialogue

+- Bob the Nerd (BobTheNerd10#2164) for some event dialogue

+- Arackulele, for the original Dialogue

+- JulianMods (xXxStoner420BongMasterxXx) for additional Dialogue